 This Government of Alberta booklet contains useful information about which weeds are classified as noxious or prohibited noxious in our province.

-- Pull the weed including its shallow roots by hand to easily control small infestations (most common in gardens)
+- Pull or dig out the weed including its roots to easily control small infestations (most common in gardens)

-- Cut or mow shortly before or during early bloom for large stands but plants can regrow if not cut at ground level
+- Cut or mow shortly before or during early bloom for large stands but plants may regrow

 - Wear padded gloves to protect hands

 - Clean equipment and clothing after coming in contact with invasive weeds and the soil they are grown in